16 Mar 22 | 15:49:43

 Traits: Friendly, genuine, reliable but they can be mundane.

-Examples of the Everyman: IKEA, Ebay, Tesco, Dr. John Watson.
+Examples of the Everyman: IKEA, Ebay, Tesco, and Dr. John Watson.

 The Jester, as the name suggests, is about humour and fun, but there is also a deeper level to the Jester as they use humour to illuminate hypocrisy and level the power playing field.
 They can take a serious subject and make fun of it in a way that is comfortable for the consumer.